Choosing textbooks for your subject?

 If you are not sure what purchase/access information needs to be listed on the Textbook List, the Library Acquisitions Team will be able to assist you further.

 Confirm the right textbook details are listed on the Textbook List and advise students of the best way to purchase or access their textbooks (such as purchase from the publisher).
+This information will be accessible to students via the Student Portal as soon as it is confirmed.

 Check the information on the Textbook List matches with the Subject Outline on Interact.
 Subject coordinators are responsible for keeping this information up to date and consistent.